 A new movement had formed around a Labour leader Corbyn was everything Blair turned out not to be.
 This movement became the majority of the Labour Party or at least the membership.
 Unfortunately, the mainly right-wing Blairite parliamentary Labour party did not see it that way.
 The right-wing PLP the Labour Party’s very own MP’s battled and connived for four long years to remove hope from the people.

 After attempted political coup’s and one long slow coup, the PLP finally got what they wanted on Thursday 12 December 2019, election day.
 The cost to the Labour Party far exceeded the devastating general election result.
-The true cost for many was to see the flame of hope extinguish in the person that carried that hope so well for millions of people.
-Jeremy Corbyn announcement that world no longer lead the Labour Party.
+The true cost for many was to see the flame of hope extinguish in the person that carried that hope so well for millions of people it came when Jeremy Corbyn announcement that world he no longer lead the Labour Party.

-The Labour movement need to act now it needs to understand that while ever the dinosaurs of Blairism remain within its ranks it will always be at war with itself.
+The Labour movement needs to act now it needs to understand that while ever the dinosaurs of Blairism remain within its ranks it will always be at war with itself.